 You can log Identity Manager events by using the Event Auditing Service.
 Using this service in combination with the driver log level setting provides you with tracking control at a very granular level.
-For more information, see the NetlQ Identity Reporting Module Guide.
+For more information, see the Administrator Guide to NetIQ Identity Reporting.